shaxnozaabdusalomova2905/capstone-project/docs/LMS_SUBMISSION.md

 ## Short project description

-In textile factories, fabric is checked by hand.
-The work is repetitive, inspectors disagree with each other, and the two possible mistakes cost very different amounts: a missed defect reaches the customer, while a false alarm only costs one extra look.

-This project trains a model to classify a photograph of fabric into eight defect types plus a "no defect" class, so an inspector gets an automatic second opinion.
+I chose this project because fabric quality inspection is often repetitive and time-consuming when performed manually.
+Small or subtle defects may also be missed due to human fatigue or inconsistent inspection.
+This project aims to use computer vision and deep learning to automatically classify fabric as defect-free or identify its defect type, helping make textile quality inspection faster and more consistent.

 ### The data, and what was wrong with it